a fun language for serious programming

 Local Variables and Static Typing

 var declares local variables.
-In fact there is no global variable in Nit, so in this document variable always refers to a local variable.
+In fact, there is no global variable in Nit, so in this document variable always refers to a local variable.
 A variable is visible up to the end of the current control structure.
 Two variables with the same name cannot coexist: no nesting nor masking.

 Variables are bound to values.
 A variable cannot be used unless it has a value in all control flow paths (à la Java).

-var y
+var a

-if whatever then
+if exp > 0 then

-x = 5
+a = 5

 else

-x = 7
+a = 7

 end

-print x # OK
+print a # OK

 Adaptive Typing